orendain/DemeoMods/HouseRules_Essentials/README.md

   ```

 - __CardLimitModifiedRule__: Card limit is modified
+  - 🚧 _Skirmish-only - Does not work properly in multiplayer games._ 🚧
   - Change the size of the player's card hand from the default 10/11
   - Config accepts Int e.g `15`